pdjr-signalk/signalk-sensor-log/README.md

 __signalk-sensor-log__ logs sensor readings from the host Signal K Node server as time-series data in a round-robin database.
-Logged data is collated as one or more _chart groups_  consisting of charts which depict selected stored readings over a range of historic timescales.
+Logged data is collated as one or more _chart groups_  consisting of SVG charts which depict selected stored readings over a range of historic timescales.
-The plugin includes a simple web application can be used to display the generated charts.
+The plugin includes a simple web application which can be used to display the generated charts.

 Some examples of the type of data logging that can be undertaken are illustrated below.

 __Example 1__
 Power levels reported from the host vessel's inverter/charger show changes in